mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 **This is our recommended default way to use this script for a production use case.**

-You can store the cert in AWS Secrets Manager.
-Add `--store-in-sm`, `--secret-name`, and specify the corresponding region with `--aws-region`.
+Our recommended way to create TLS certs is using this option!
+You can store the cert files in AWS Secrets Manager, by adding `--store-in-sm`, `--secret-name`, and specifying the corresponding region with `--aws-region`.
 You can also provide `--kms-key-id`, but if you don't provide a key, AWS Secrets Manager will use your default CMK.
 Use `--kms-key-id` to leverage more granular control over access and permissions.

+**Note: You must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables for this to work.**
 ```sh
 docker-compose run certs \
 --cn acme.com \